lensfun/lensfun/docs/calibration_tutorial/lens_calibration_tutorial.rst

     Canon_EF_24-70mm_f__2.8L_USM--35mm--2.8.CR2

-In the lens name, the following substituions apply, since some characters that occur in lens names are not allowed in (Hugin) filenames:
+In the lens name, the following substitutions apply, since some characters that occur in lens names are not allowed in (Hugin) filenames:

 ===========================  ===============================